 In what would prove to be one of Leonard Bernstein's last interviews, he reminisced about his conducting debut with his brother, Burton, who was preparing an article for Town & Country magazine on the occasion of Carnegie Hall's centennial in 1991.
 The interview took place in Fairfield, CT, on November 20, 1989.

-As I was to walk onstage, I remembered the pills.
-I took them out of my pocket, flung them as far away from me across the backstage and I could and said, "I'm going to do this on my owns."
-I strode out and I don't remember a thing from that moment - I don't even remember intermission until the sound of people standing and cheering and clapping.
+As I was about to walk onstage, I remembered the pills.
+I took them out of my pocket, flung them as far away from me across the backstage as I could and said, "I'm going to do this on my own."
+I strode out and I don't remember a thing from that moment I don't even remember intermission until the sound of people standing and cheering and clapping.